DecLearn/declearn/README.md

   flag to the pip command.
 * Developers may have better installing the package in editable mode, using `pip install -e .`
+* If you are installing the package within a conda environment, it may be better to run `pip install --no-deps .` so as to only install the package, and then to manually install the dependencies listed in the `pyproject.toml` file, using `conda install` rather than `pip install` whenever it is possible.

 ## Quickstart